 “We have provided the Vietnamese authorities a detailed case file with everything necessary to prosecute these criminals and close down their operations.
 We have offered assistance and worked with stakeholders to encourage the Vietnamese authorities to act, but so far to no avail.
 The scale of criminality involved simply cannot be ignored.
 Our evidence shows that an amount of rhino horn equivalent to nearly half the rhinos poached annually in South Africa transits this village.
 Stopping this illegal trade requires urgent action.

 We aspire to activate justice in a spirit of collaboration, but in the absence of action we have no choice but to present our evidence in a global public forum.
-We are confident that the impartial, international experts on the Accountability Panel will validate our findings and recommend concrete action to be taken by the Vietnamese authorities”.
+We are confident that the impartial, international experts on the Designated Independent Review Panel will validate our findings and recommend concrete action to be taken by the Vietnamese authorities”.

 Wildlife Justice Commission investigation overview: Illegal trade in CITES Appendix I species including elephant, rhino and tiger in / from Nhi Khe and associated locations in Viet Nam.
-Map of Facts delivered to Viet Nam (January 2016) and China (February 2016), with the supplementary, second Map of Facts delivered to Viet Nam and CITES (July 2016)
+Case File delivered to Viet Nam (January 2016) and China (February 2016), with the supplementary, second Case File delivered to Viet Nam and CITES (July 2016).

-Our case file (Map of Facts), at over 5,000 pages plus audio and visual, was first presented to Viet Nam in January 2016 and China in February 2016.
+Our Case File, at over 5,000 pages plus audio and visual, was first presented to Viet Nam in January 2016 and China in February 2016.
 During our investigation, which took place over a period of 12 months and on multiple visits, our investigators observed directly:

 - US$53.1 million in rhino horn, ivory and tiger parts and products